 Keep in mind that – like us – pets may act differently during times of stress, such as a natural disaster.
 They may not be as predictable as normal.
 They could become more withdrawn, nervous or even a bit more aggressive.
 It is critical to always know where your pet is, and that you have control of him or her.

 It is important to keep your pets up-to-date on all of their shots.
-In the preperation period of a predictable disaster, veterinarians can quickly get backlogged with their four-legged patients, trying to catch up on prescriptions and shots prior to an impending issue.
+In the preparation period of a predictable disaster, veterinarians can quickly get backlogged with their four-legged patients, trying to catch up on prescriptions and shots prior to an impending issue.
 During and following a disaster, access to veterinary care can be limited or even nonexistent.

 These issues can be exacerbated as a pet ages.
 Regular health checks and screenings become increasingly important along with maintaining proper immunizations.
 Most veterinarians suggest annual health checks for pets, twice yearly for older pets.
 This is particularly important for pets in disaster-prone areas.